 @Summary: Afraid of the Dark is a concept demo featuring 8-year-old Toby, who is trying to stay in the light.

 @Features: C++, OpenGL (usual basics: 3D geometry, texturing, transparency), Inverse Kinematics, hideous décor, coder art.

-@Further features: Put it into a ready-made engine, like Unity or Unreal; realistic lighting; motion capture data.
+@Further features: Put it into a ready-made engine, like Unreal (which I'm working on now); realistic lighting; motion capture data.

 @Download: Afraid demo